Food cost,

 What actually matters is the spread between this dish and the others on your menu.
 Your top-3 sellers should sit at the lower end of your target band (smaller margin per dish, but volume makes the math); your high-margin specials should sit at the lower 25–28% to fund the spread.

 The dial most operators sleep on: garnish.
-We routinely see operators model their biryani at 30% food cost using the raw rice/protein number, then add chutneys, raita, and salad and quietly slide to 34%.
+We routinely see operators model their a rice bowl at 30% food cost using the raw grain/protein number, then add sides, raita, and salad and quietly slide to 34%.
 The calculator above forces that accounting honestly.

 Want to fix the underlying problem?